 Otherwise, instead of sesamedisk.com, you would see 126.96.36.199.
 Not the most memorable web address right?

 Whats is DNS?

-For the “Internet” to understand those Domains names, we have Domain Name Service (DNS).
-DNS servers translate domain names back into an IP address that.
+For the "Internet” to understand those Domains names, we have Domain Name Service (DNS).
+DNS servers translate domain names back into an IP addresses.

 OK, enough of dry and boring theory and back to how does the Great Firewall of China and how it works.

 The first and most efficient way to block websites is by DNS spoofing or “Domain name system poisoning”.

 So let's go back to our cat video.
 When we type youtube.com on the browser, DNS Server receives a request to check what youtube.com means and send you to the right IP address.
 This process happens to any Internet communication like web browsing etc.